Euler equations and turbulence: analytical approach to intermittency: Introduction

-Without implementation of viscous dissipation the statistical theory offers examples of models where the dimension is introduced as a rarefaction exponent of Richardson's cascade (see \cite{fsn,ns,mand}).
-Let us briefly recall the $\b$-model of Frisch, Sulem, and Nelkin \cite{fsn}.
-Assume that a fluid is in a state of turbulent motion confined to the periodic box $\T^3_L = [0,L]^3$ and observed on a long interval of time $[0,T]$.
+One reason, which may not be exhaustive, why intermittency occurs in turbulence is attributed to spatial non-uniformity of energy transfer from larger to smaller scales.
+The energy in this scenario accumulates on a set of dimension $D<3$ to be processed afterwards by viscous mechanisms into heat.
+One can define $D$ by introducing rarefaction into the classical phenomenological model of Richardson cascade.
+Such models were discussed, for example, in \cite{fsn,ns,mand}, of which the $\b$-model of Frisch, Sulem, and Nelkin \cite{fsn} is the most relevant to this present work.
+To recall it, let us assume that a fluid is in a state of turbulent motion confined to the periodic box $\T^3_L = [0,L]^3$ and observed on a long interval of time $[0,T]$.
 On each stage of the cascade the kinetic energy is carried through by a set of active eddies $\{\mathfrak{e}_q\}$.
-Let the eddied fill a volume $V_q$.
-If one assumes that $V_q$ is a fraction of the preceding volume, i.e. $V_q \sim \b V_{q-1}$, for some $0<\b \leq 1$, then going up the scales, $V_q \sim \b^q L^3$.
-Letting $\h = - \log_2 \b$, we have $V_q \sim 2^{-q\h}L^3$ and $\h \geq 0$.
-A heuristic incidence argument shows that the ultimate accumulation of the cascade occurs on a set that crosses infinitely many generations of eddies, i.e. $A = \limsup_{q\ra \infty} \cup \mathfrak{e}_q$, and the dimension of the accumulant $A$ does not exceed $d = 3-\h$.
-A simple dimensional analysis recovers the energy spectrum law \eqref{en-intro}.
-Further hypothesis of a statistical uni-scaling of velocity displacements $\d u(\ell)$ on $A$ made the model unsuitable to capture experimentally observed exponents for higher order structure functions.
-This lead to subsequent multi-fractal ramifications of Frisch and Parisi (see \cite{FP,eyink-besov,Frisch}).
+Suppose those eddies fill a region $A_q$ of volume $V_q$.
+If one assumes that $V_q$ is a fraction of the preceding volume, i.e. $V_q \sim \b V_{q-1}$, for some $0<\b \leq 1$, then going up the scales one obtains $V_q \sim \b^q L^3$.
+Letting $h = - \log_2 \b$, we have $V_q \sim 2^{-q\h}L^3$ and $\h \geq 0$.
+A heuristic incidence argument shows that the ultimate accumulation of the cascade occurs on a set that meets infinitely many generations of active eddies, i.e. $A = \limsup_{q\ra \infty} A_q$.
+Then $D$ is defined as a box counting dimension of $A$, which is shown not to exceed $3 - h$.
+Based on a dimensional analysis one recovers the following correction to the energy spectrum

-Our objective in this paper is to define the above mentioned empirical concepts for deterministic fields, and use them to justify intermittency corrections to statistical laws without the use of viscous dissipation.
-We outline our basic definitions and results.
-Let $u \in L^2([0,T] \times \T_L^3)$ be a divergence free time dependent vector field.
-We will use the Littlewood-Paley decomposition of $u$ given by $u = \sum_{q \geq -1} u_q $ (see Section~\ref{s:fourier}).
-We interpret $u_q$ as the collective velocity field of all eddies $\mathfrak{e}_q$ of dyadic size $\ell_q = L/2^q$.
-By bridging relations between the Euleran and Lagrangian description of the energy flux through scales $\ell_q$ we define the active volume as

-Here and throughout the bracket $\< \cdot \>$ denotes the average over the space-time domain $\O_T = [0,T] \times \T^3_L$.
-The co-dimension $\h$ is then introduced as the following exponential type of the sequence $\{V_q\}$:

-Note that $\h$ or the dimension $d = 3 - \h$ is a number "attached" to the field $u$ without any assumptions on $u$.
-By the H\"{o}lder inequality we have one obvious bound $V_q \leq L^3$, and in the stationary case Bernstein's inequality implies $V_q \geq c \ell_q^3$, where $c$ is a-dimensional.
-The latter implies $d \geq 0$, which is a natural bound.
-However, in the time-dependent case, $V_q$ can scale down faster due to possible temporal rarefaction of active regions giving negative values of the dimension $d$ (see also a discussion in Frisch \cite{Frisch}).